Top Wood Lathe Comparison Table

 If you are going to do any serious woodworking you will need a good wood turning lathe in your shop.

-The ability to turn wood is every bit as important as sawing or planing planks.
+The ability to turn wood is every bit as important as sawing or planing planks and drilling holes.
 If you don’t have access to a decent wood lathe the types of products you can produce are significantly reduced.

 But, if you’ve started the search for a lathe you probably found that the number of lathes on the market is daunting.
 There are so many brands of lathe available and so many different features on each model that finding the best wood lathe for your money is tough to sort out.